mdom/termpub/README.md

 - t

-    Jump to the table of contents.
+    Open a pager with the table of content.

 - m